Princess Diana Comes Through Clear On The Cusp Of Prince Harry and Meghan Markle’s Nuptials

 The late Princess Diana is front and center once again as Prince Harry and Meghan Markle prepare for their wedding in May.
 While memories of the People’s Princess turn up occasionally in the news, Prince William and Prince Harry remember their mom in their daily lives.
 Not only do Diana’s sons do little things that evoke her memory, Kate Middleton has been known to do so as well.

-With all the focus is on Princess Diana’s youngest son today as he prepares to walk down the aisle, more and more people who had the privilege of knowing Diana personally on many levels have come out to share some little quip about their time together.
+With all the focus on Princess Diana’s youngest son today as he prepares to walk down the aisle, more and more people who had the privilege of knowing Diana personally on many levels have come out to share some little quip about their time together.
 Many of these quips have to do with Diana and her young sons, as they were always number one for Princess Diana.

 Sometimes it is the little things that people remember that give a personal look into the life of Diana with her boys, who were 15 and 12 when Diana died.
 One such person is Sam McKnight, who was the first person to give Princess Diana that short haircut she sported up until her death.